 - Flu Shot and Other Immunizations: It’s recommended that almost everyone aged 6 months and older get an annual flu shot.
 Not just to protect yourself, but to also protect those around you who are at higher risk of getting sick and developing serious complications, such as young children and seniors.
 Check in with your Rite Aid pharmacist for an immunization evaluation to help determine which vaccines you need.
 Many can be administered right there in a private setting near the pharmacy.

-- Blood Pressure: Starting at age 18, it’s recommended that women get their blood pressure checked every 2 years at a minimum, but ideally on a regular basis.
+- Blood Pressure: High blood pressure can increase your risk of developing heart disease and stroke.
+Starting at age 18, it’s recommended that women get their blood pressure checked every 2 years at a minimum, but ideally on a regular basis.
 This is a wellness check that can be done at your Rite Aid Pharmacy!
 We have blood pressure machines available for patients to use at their convenience.

 - Cholesterol: Cholesterol should be checked at age 20 for all women with known risk factors for heart disease.
 Those with no known risk can begin screening at age 45.
 If your levels are normal, you typically do not need to have the test repeated for 5 years.